-- Body shape discussion - Construction quality details - Design features that affected your selection - Cost per wearing - Care of garment - Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck." - Provide 3 color photos of you wearing the garment front view side view back view - 3.
-Revive Your Wardrobe (SF88) Take at least two items in your wardrobe that still fit but that you don't wear anymore and pair them with a new garment or garments to make them wearable once again.
+- Body shape discussion - Construction quality details - Design features that affected your selection - Cost per wearing - Care of garment - Conclusion or summary statement(s) stating your final comments on why you selected your "best buy for your buck." - Provide 3 color photos of you wearing the garment front view side view back view. - 3.
+Revive Your Wardrobe (SF88) Take at least two items in your wardrobe that still fit you but that you do not wear anymore and pair them with a new garment or garments to make them wearable once again.
 Create a photo story which includes before and after photos and a description of what was done.
-Put in a binder, poster, or video (see general information). - 4.
+Put in a 3-ring binder, poster, or video (see general information). - 4.
 Show Me Your Colors (SF89) Select 6-8 color photos of you wearing different colors.
 Half should be what you consider to be good personal color choices and half should be poor personal color choices.
 Write a brief explanation with each photo describing your selections.
 Refer to the manual page 23 for more information.
 Entry should be a poster (see general information). - 5.
-Clothing 1st Aid Kit - (SF64) Refer to page 73 of the manual and complete a clothing first aid kit.
+Clothing 1st Aid Kit (SF64) Refer to page 73 of the manual and complete a clothing first aid kit.
 Include a list of items in the kit and brief discussion of why each was included.
-Put in appropriately sized box or tote with a lid.
-No larger than a shoe box. - 6.
-Mix, Match, & Multiply (SF90) Using this concept from page 32 of the manual take at least 5 pieces of clothing and create new outfits.
-Use your imagination to show various looks (i.e. on a clothes line, in a tree, on a mannequin).
+Put in an appropriately sized box or tote with a lid.
+No larger than a shoe box.

+6. Mix, Match, & Multiply - (SF90) - Using this concept from page 32 of the manual take at least 5 pieces of clothing and create new outfits.
+Use your imagination to show various looks (i.e. on a clothesline, in a tree, on a mannequin).
 Include a brief discussion of each outfit which demonstrates what you have learned by completing this entry.
-Entry can be a binder, poster, or video (see general information).
+Entry can be a 3 ring binder, poster, or video (see general information).

-1. If exhibit is a poster it should be on 14" x 22" poster board.
-If a three-ring binder is used it should be 8 %"x 11"x 1".
+1. If the exhibit is a poster, it should be on 14" x 22" poster board.
+If a three-ring binder is used it should be 8 1⁄2"x 11"x 1".
+Folders with or without fasteners should NOT be used and entries will be lowered a ribbon placing.
 Video exhibits should be less than 5 minutes in length and be able to be played on a PC using Windows Media Player, Real Player, or QuickTime Player.
+Do NOT include the Shopping in Style Fashion Show Written Report with Narration Form SF184 in any exhibits.